Wednesday, December 24, 2014

 Monday, January 1, 1923

-I have bought a few souvenirs along and sent them home.
+I have bought a few souvenirs and sent them home.

-Up near Sitka seen a flock of dear and this place is really picturesque with its snowy peaks and green valleys, which show up wonderfully.
+Up near Sitka, I saw a flock of deer, and this place is really picturesque, with its snowy peaks and green valleys, which look wonderful.

-The head pantry man was fired for stealing silver never thought he would do it so, I was surprised.
+The head pantry man was fired for stealing silver; I never thought he would do it, so I was surprised.

 Saturday, January 6, 1923

-On the 6th of January was laid off so I will not work at S.S.
-Spokane anymore.
+On January 6, I was laid off, so I will no longer be working at S.S.
+Spokane.

 Wednesday, January 10, 1923

-On January 10, I got work on the S. S. Alameda and so will still go to Alaska.
+On January 10, I will get to work on the S. S. Alameda, so I will still go to Alaska.

-When the shiploads of copper ore as ballast and went on seaward their twenty-four hours.
+When the shiploads of copper ore were used as ballast and went seaward for their twenty-four hours.

 Kenneth Walker was here but did not know till afterward.

-On our way, back they put on fourteen hundred tons of copper, took it back to Seattle, and over to Tacoma, Washington to the smelting plant unloading went back to Seattle here.
+On our way back, they put on fourteen hundred tons of copper, took it back to Seattle, and over to Tacoma, Washington, to the smelting plant, where unloading went back to Seattle.

-I have not signed on again so had to quit at first, on the boat, I was a dishwasher and then they put me in the sailor’s mess room.
+I didn't sign on again, so I had to quit at first.
+On the boat, I was a dishwasher, and then they put me in the sailors' mess room.

-I found no job so I have been out of employment and my money is fading away so will have to work soon.
+I couldn't find a job, so I have been out of work, and my money is running out, so I will have to work soon.

 C.P.R.
 Station, Vancouver, B.C.